ibm-cloud-docs/event-notifications/en-destination-email-custom-domain.md

 :   You can invite up to 10 recipients to subscribe to notifications from a sandbox destination.

 Rate limiting
-:   You can send up to 3000 notifications per {{site.data.keyword.en_short}} instance.
+:   You can send up to 3000 emails per month, 200 emails per day, and 1 email per second per {{site.data.keyword.en_short}} instance in sandbox mode.

 ### Using Sandbox mode
 {: #en-destinations-custom-email-sandbox-use}